The Part No One Talks About: A Letter to Exhausted NICU Dads

 Concerning passion projects, there are several big news items on the board, though currently on hold.
 Currently, Lys and I anticipate the launch of Jubilee’s Hope as an incorporated non-profit by this time next year.
 With three NICU outreaches under our belt, raising a total of almost $8,000 combined, we plan to ‘umbrella’ future endeavors by providing NICU families with resources, spiritual support, and even household support during their respective journeys.
 As for Jubilee’s book, I’m happy to report that after months of searching, I’ve found an editor who will help take my manuscript to the next level.
 A promising development to complement the nonprofit dream!

-In addition, Lys and I agreed to pause our virtual While We’re Waiting support group in November to pursue greater healing.
-With a lead on land, we hope to transition this into an on-site group during the second half of next year.
-As for His Girl Fryday, we hit 13,000 views in 2025 and hope to build upon that momentum with more consistent podcasts in 2026.
+Regarding ministerial assignments, Lys and I paused our virtual While We’re Waiting support group in November to pursue greater healing.
+With a new lead, we hope to transition and tag-team this into an on-site group during the second half of next year.
+As for His Girl Fryday, we shattered our prior hit mark with ~12,750 views in 2025 and hope to build upon that momentum.
+With more podcasts on tap in 2026, we’re hopeful our voice will find root in other outlets from our home base in Messenger Fellowship to new arenas.

 As always, to you and yours, we wish you a very Merry Christmas a Happy New Year!